 The following standard terms of business apply to all engagements accepted by MMG Archbold Ltd. All work carried out is subject to these terms except where changes are expressly agreed in writing.

-1.1 We are a member of ICAS and in our conduct are subject to its Code of Ethics which can be found at www.icas.org.uk/Ethics.aspx.
-This is available in English.
+- We are a member of ICAS and in our conduct are subject to its Code of Ethics which can be found at https://www.icas.com/ethics/icas-code-of-ethics

-1.3 We are a firm of statutory auditors registered to carry on audit work in the UK by the Institute of Chartered Accountants of Scotland.
-Details about our audit registration can be viewed at www.auditregister.org.uk under reference number 370.
+MMG Archbold Ltd is registered to carry on audit work in the UK by The Institute of Chartered Accountants of Scotland.
+Details about our audit registration can be viewed at www.auditregister.org.uk under reference number 4322.

-MMG Archbold is licensed to act as an insolvency practitioner in the UK by the Institute of Chartered Accountants of Scotland.
-Details about our registration as insolvency practitioners can be viewed at www.insolvency-service.co.uk/newipsearch.htm under reference number 434.
+Derek Grant is a director of MMG Archbold Ltd and is licensed to act as an insolvency practitioner in the UK by the Institute of Chartered Accountants of Scotland.
+Details about our registration as insolvency practitioners can be viewed at www.insolvencydirect.bis.gov.uk/fip1/ under reference number 9553.